BPeacker/LLM-for-irAEs/README.md

 4. Ensure your Ollama server is using the GPU.
 This should be automatic, though if you come across any issues consider reading through the [troubleshooting guide](https://github.com/ollama/ollama/blob/main/docs/troubleshooting.md) for Ollama.

-5. Similar to above, consider editing ```demo_LLM_loop_GPU.py``` based on any troubleshooting you may need to do.
-If all goes well, run the full analysis:
+5. Similar to above, consider editing ```demo_LLM_loop_GPU.py``` based on any troubleshooting needed.
+If all goes well, run the Python script to perform the full analysis:
     ```bash
     python ./scripts/demo_LLM_loop_GPU.py
     ```